youyanggu/covid19_projections/about.md

 We will compare our daily projections with the IHME projections for several heavily-impacted regions where our estimates widely differ: US, New York, Michigan, Connecticut, Italy, and France.
 Note that while we update our projections daily, IHME only updates their projections three times a week.

+### Footnotes

+A ~~strikethrough~~ means that the current deaths have already exceeded the total projected deaths by August 4.

 \* Starting on April 15, we assume a relaxing of social distancing in US and Europe starting on June 1, leading to higher projections.

-/** Starting on April 23, we include probable deaths in our US projections, following new [CDC guidelines](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/cases-in-us.html) from April 14 onwards to include both confirmed and probable deaths.
+^ Starting on April 23, we include probable deaths in our US projections, following new [CDC guidelines](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/cases-in-us.html) from April 14 onwards to include both confirmed and probable deaths.

-A ~~strikethrough~~ means that the current deaths have already exceeded the total projected deaths by August 4.

 | Date | Our US proj. death total | IHME US proj. death total
 | --- | --- | --- |